-In 1632 the Mughal emperor Shah Jahan had the building constructed by over 20,000 artisans to house the tomb of his favourite wife, Mumtaz Mahal.
-It took nearly 20 years to complete and the whole 42 acre complex includes a mosque, a guesthouse and precisely arranged, formal gardens.
+In 1632 the Mughal emperor Shah Jahan had the building constructed by over 20,000 artisans.
+It was built to house the tomb of his favourite wife, Mumtaz Mahal.
+Nearly 20 years later it was complete and the whole 42 acre complex now includes a mosque, a guesthouse and precisely arranged, formal gardens.

-The morning we headed down to the Taj we set our alarms for 4:30am in order to beat the crowds and hopefully witness a beautiful sunrise.
+The morning we headed down to the Taj we set our alarms for 4:30am.
+Our plan was to beat the crowds and hopefully witness a beautiful sunrise.
 The latter didn’t happen, but we were the first ones in and although we were still half asleep we were ready, cameras in hand, to recreate all those iconic photos.

 After paying our 1000 Rupees (it’s only 40 Rupees for Indians but hey ho tourist prices and all that) we entered into the grounds of the big TM.
 There it was in front of us in all its glory, an incredible marble sculpture…covered in scaffolding!

-We took a few touristy photos after our initial disappointment wore off and then convinced ourselves ‘hey, it’s not the end of the world’, it was just bad timing and unlucky on our behalf.
+We took a few touristy photos after our initial disappointment wore off.
+Before convincing ourselves, ‘hey, it’s not the end of the world’, it was just bad timing and unlucky.

 Well we say visible to the public, the electricity had gone and left the inside pitch black.
-Even tour guides were struggling to show their groups around and had to revert to using the lights on their phones – another disappointment but just like the scaffolding it was nobody’s fault, and again it was just bad timing.
+Even tour guides were struggling to show their groups around.
+Some had to revert to using the lights on their phones.
+Another disappointment but just like the scaffolding it was nobody’s fault, and again it was just bad timing.
+So we moved on.

 One thing that could have been avoided though was the LITTER!!